emqxarchive/emqx-docs-en/modules/modules.md

   - MQTT delayed publish

-## Start and stop module
+## Start and Stop Modules

-There are currently two ways to start the module:
+Currently there are two ways to start the module:

-1. Load by default
+1. Load modules with system
 2. Use Dashboard to start and stop the module

-**Enable default loading**
+**Enable loading modules with system**

-If you need to start a certain module by default when EMQ X starts, you can directly add the name of the module that needs to be started in `data/loaded_modules`.
+If you need to start a certain module when EMQ X starts, you can directly add the module that needs to be started in `data/loaded_modules`.

-For example, the modules currently automatically loaded by EMQ X are:
+For example, the modules automatically loaded by EMQ X are:

 ```json
 [